-Yellowstone National Park is a park, per se, but not the normal, middle of the city, lots of squirrels and rabbits, throw around a Frisbee, kind of park.
+Yellowstone National Park is a park, but not the normal, middle-of-the-city, lots-of-squirrels, throw-around-a-Frisbee, kind of park.
 It’s far bigger (3,468 square miles in fact) and far, far wilder.
 This landscape of boiling ponds and rugged hills is beautiful, but it’s also dangerous—and unpredictable.
 Among the most unpredictable features, along with those geysers that randomly spout once every 75 years, are the animals.

 Can I pet the animals?